-Experiential learning is at the core of the University of San Francisco Full-Time MBA Program.
+Experiential learning is at the core of USF's MBA Program.

-USF has an ideal proximity to the biggest companies in the Bay Area.
-Students have unparalleled opportunities to gain hands-on experience in a new role, network with organizations across different industries, and build strong relationships with prospective employers.
+And with USF's ideal proximity to the biggest companies in the Bay Area, students have unparalleled opportunities to gain hands-on experience in a new role, network with organizations across different industries, and build strong relationships with prospective employers.

 The Best Source of Knowledge Is Experience

-We've designed our Full-Time MBA to emphasize experiential learning through a few key Program components.
+We've designed our Part-Time MBA to emphasize experiential learning through a few key Program components.

 Career Accelerator Platform (CAP) Project